 Would you like to download our mobile app from the App Store?Download

 The flood warning system is the quickest and easiest way to find out if there is a risk of flood in your area and whether or not your home is at risk.
-The Environment Agency monitor the sea, estuaries, reservoirs and main rivers to determine if there is a risk of flood.
-They then use this information to update their ‘flood warnings summary’ page; which contains flood forecasts, river and sea levels and live updates which are refreshed every 15 minutes at peak times.
+Sign up for flood warnings

 If you know you live in a flood risk area, or if you’re looking to buy property in the area, make sure you buy insurance that covers flood damage and find out how much the premiums cost.
-Why not visit our website to get a free household insurance quote, so that you get the best possible deal!
+Why not give us a call?

 Typically, when preparations for a potential flood are shown on the news, we see people attempting to protect their homes with sandbags and plastic sheeting.
 However, when compared to modern day preventative methods, experts agree that these methods are ineffective.
 Whilst there are many new flood resistant products on the market, here are the top three to consider.

 These include wall sealants, waterproof skirting boards, damp-proof membranes for ceramic tiles and more.
 All of these will help to provide some protection for your home when water levels rise.
 They might require some renovation work to install, but they’re worth it.